wtframework/sql/docs/create.md

 ```

 ## Primary key
-Use the `primaryKey` to set the primary key.
+Use the `primaryKey` method to set the primary key.
 ```php
 $stmt->primaryKey('c1');
 ```